syncfusion-content/wpf-docs/wpf/SfDiagram/Nodes.md

 Node Constraints

 NodeConstraints property is used to enable or disable certain behaviors of Nodes.
-This property is applicable only to the Node of SfDiagram control.
+This property is applicable only to the Node of the SfDiagram control.

 _Table_ _1__: Constraints Table_